Reason #5 why the Wizard likes Bovada:

 The Chinese custom of painting the 4-spot red is said to have originated when an Emperor playing sugoruku (Japanese Backgammon) with his queen was about to lose and desperately needed fours to win the game.
 He cried out, threw the dice and they came up accordingly.
 He was so glad that he ordered that fours be painted red from then on.

-The emperor is said to have been Lo Ling Wong who reigned under the title Chong Tsung (AD 684 - 701) during the Ming dynasty.
+The emperor is said to have been Lo Ling Wong who reigned under the title Chong Tsung (AD 684 - 701) during the Tang dynasty.
 Whether this story is true is questionable, and it has been suggested that the 4-spot is painted red because dice were imported from India where red fours are also traditional.
 The reason why the 1-spot is large and painted red is not clear.
 It is said the stark combination of black and white would be unlucky, red being considered very lucky in China.
 Another possibility is that it counters and balances the die, compensating for the opposite 6-spot indentations.